-If you are not satisfied with the PhosGuard for the removal of phosphates, you can try the Granular one.
+If you are not satisfied with the PhosGuard to remove phosphates, you can try the Granular one.
 The AquaMaxx chemical media is of high capacity granular ferric oxide.

 The GFO product is a highly absorbent filter media.
-This means that it will be able to remove twice the amount of phosphates than any of the standard media.
-Thus, it will also prevent nuisance algae growth.
+This means that it will remove twice the amount of phosphates than any of the standard media.
+Thus, it will also prevent the nuisance of algae growth.

 Besides, you will also be run a fluidized media reactor that has a slower flow rate for maximum efficiency.

 - Reduces the risk of nuisance growth of algae

 - You can use it with a fluidized media reactor through the canister, HOB, or sump filter.

 - Usable in both freshwater and marine water tanks

 - Decreases the level of phosphates.

 - The level of alkalinity may drop.
 Hence, you will need to keep on monitoring it.

 How often should you clean your filter media?